Jiří Procházka: Post championship

-Procházka faced Aleksandar Rakić on April 13, 2024 at UFC 300.
+Procházka faced Aleksandar Rakić on April 13, 2024, at UFC 300.
 Despite taking numerous leg kicks, Procházka came back and won the bout by technical knockout in the second round.
 Due to the UFC increasing the payout of post fight bonuses from $50,000 to $300,000 for the event, this fight earned him a $300,000 Performance of the Night award.

 On two weeks notice, replacing the bout between Michael Chandler and Conor McGregor, who was injured, Procházka faced Alex Pereira in a rematch for the UFC Light Heavyweight Championship on June 29, 2024, at UFC 303.
 After being knocked down in the last second of the first round with a left hook, he lost the bout via a head kick knockdown followed by punches early in the second round.

-Procházka faced former UFC Light Heavyweight Champion Jamahal Hill on January 18, 2025 at UFC 311.
+Procházka faced former UFC Light Heavyweight Champion Jamahal Hill on January 18, 2025, at UFC 311.
 He won the fight by technical knockout in the third round.
 This fight earned him another Performance of the Night award.

-Procházka faced former title challenger Khalil Rountree Jr. on October 4, 2025 at UFC 320.
+Procházka faced former title challenger Khalil Rountree Jr. on October 4, 2025, at UFC 320.
 He won the fight by knockout in the third round.
 This fight earned him both a Performance of the Night and Fight of the Night award totalling $100,000.

+Procházka faced Carlos Ulberg for the vacant light heavyweight championship on April 11, 2026, in the main event of UFC 327.
+He lost the bout by knockout in the first round, with Ulberg securing the finish despite sustaining a leg injury earlier in the fight.